-■ To apply the FMO method one has to assign a single HOMO and a single LUMO to the reaction components and see how they interact.

-- The FMO approach is simple to apply to reactions with two components (e.g. cycloadditions, electrocyclic ring opening) but its application to sigmatropic rearrangements and group transfer reactions is somewhat contrived. - Draw a 'curly arrow' mechanism to identify the components - Assign a single HOMO and a single LUMO to the reaction - Draw a convincing 3-D orbital diagram to show the overlap of the components constructive overlap 🗸 heat
+The FMO approach To apply the FMO method one has to assign a single HOMO and a single LUMO to the reaction components and see how they interact.
+The FMO approach is simple to apply to reactions with two components (e.g. cycloadditions, electrocyclic ring opening) but its application to sigmatropic rearrangements and group transfer reactions is somewhat contrived.
+Draw a 'curly arrow' mechanism to identify the components - Assign a single HOMO and a single LUMO to the reaction - Draw a convincing 3-D orbital diagram to show the overlap of the components - Check to see if there is constructive overlap between the orbitals HOMO diene